Skip to content

 Last updated:

-Every decision about whether to detain, release, or treat a person with a history of violence rests, at some level, on a prediction about future behaviour.
-For most of forensic psychology's history those predictions were made through unaided clinical intuition: a trained professional reviewed the file, interviewed the patient, and formed a judgement.
-The accumulated evidence on that practice, most clearly synthesised by Paul Meehl in 1954 and then elaborated by William Grove and colleagues in a 2000 meta-analysis covering 136 studies, showed that actuarial prediction matched or exceeded clinical intuition in roughly 90 percent of head-to-head comparisons.
-That finding catalysed the structured-risk-assessment movement.
+Decisions about detention, release, or treatment for individuals with a history of violence depend on assessments of future risk.
+For most of forensic psychology's history, those assessments relied on unaided clinical intuition.
+William Grove and colleagues' 2000 meta-analysis of 136 studies showed actuarial prediction matched or exceeded clinical intuition in roughly 90 percent of head-to-head comparisons, catalysing the structured-risk-assessment movement.

 The movement produced two paradigms that now dominate forensic practice.
-The first is the actuarial model: a set of empirically weighted items drawn from recidivism-prediction research, scored in a fixed protocol, and producing a numerical estimate of reconviction probability over a defined follow-up period.
-The Violence Risk Appraisal Guide-Revised (VRAG-R) is the leading example.
-The second is structured professional judgement (SPJ): a checklist of empirically supported risk factors, each scored on a defined three-point scale, that guides rather than replaces professional opinion about the final risk rating and management plan.
-The Historical Clinical Risk Management-20, Version 3 (HCR-20 V3), developed by Christopher Webster, Kevin Douglas, and colleagues at Simon Fraser University (Canada) and De Montfort University (UK), is the dominant SPJ instrument globally.
+The actuarial model produces a numerical estimate of reconviction probability over a defined follow-up period; the VRAG-R is the leading example.
+Structured professional judgement (SPJ) guides rather than replaces professional opinion; the Historical Clinical Risk Management-20 V3 (HCR-20 V3), developed by Christopher Webster, Kevin Douglas, and colleagues at Simon Fraser University and De Montfort University, is the dominant SPJ instrument globally.

 Neither paradigm is without challenge.
 Courts in the United States, England, Canada, and Australia have subjected both actuarial estimates and SPJ conclusions to Daubert, Frye, Mohan, and Aichi admissibility scrutiny.
+For the full admissibility framework, see the companion topic on forensic psychology expert witness and Daubert challenges.
 Indian forensic psychology, still developing its institutional infrastructure at NIMHANS Bangalore and IHBAS Delhi, is importing these instruments into a population with different base-rate epidemiology and limited local normative data.
-Understanding what these instruments actually measure, how they were built, and where they fail is the prerequisite for every forensic psychologist who will use them in a courtroom.
+Understanding what these instruments measure, how they were constructed, and where they fail is essential for forensic psychologists who use them in court reports and proceedings.

 The HCR-20 V3 (2013 edition) is not a test in the psychometric sense.
 It does not produce a score that maps onto a probability.
 It is a structured elicitation tool that ensures a forensic evaluator considers twenty empirically supported risk factors before forming a professional opinion about the level of risk and the management priorities.